T.J. Watt

 2025 Fantasy Outlook

-Watt has been among the league's most dominant linebackers throughout his career, but he skipped the team's voluntary OTAs and mandatory minicamp during the offseason while seeking a new contract.
+Watt has been among the league's most dominant linebackers throughout his career, and he reached a three-year agreement with Pittsburgh in July with a $41 million annual salary that made him the highest-paid non-quarterback in NFL history.
 Watt hasn't missed a regular-season game since 2023, and he logged 61 tackles (40 solo), including 11.5 sacks, along with four pass defenses, six forced fumbles and two fumble recoveries in 2025.
-Although his sack numbers declined, he still led the team in the category while also ranking 10th in the NFL.
-If Watt reaches an agreement on his contract, he should maintain ample upside this year.
+Although his sack numbers declined, he still led the team in the category while also ranking 10th in the NFL, and he should maintain plenty of upside this year.
 Read Past Outlooks

 RANKS